FireBolt393/XOR-Encryptor-and-Decryptor/README.md

 `Enter the file name: yourfile.txt`

 ### Important Notes
+**Supported File Types**: This tool can be used to encrypt and decrypt files of any type or extension.

 **Key Preservation:** The key generated during the encryption process is crucial.
 Without it, the encrypted file cannot be decrypted.

 **Base64 Encoding:** The encrypted files are encoded in Base64, which may increase the file size slightly.